viktordanov/keedav/README.md

 # p0tter/keedav

-Free cross-platform password manager compatible with KeePass. https://keeweb.info/
+Free cross-platform password manager compatible with KeeWeb (https://keeweb.info).

 This image supports WebDAV, this makes possible to store/sync password files on the same container.